datawire/ambassador-docs/howtos/debug.md

   test                    0/1     1            0           29s
 ```

-The `test` deployment seems to have a problem as its Pod is not ready.
+The `test` Deployment seems to have a problem as its Pod is not ready.
 Check the Pod's status next:

 ```
 $ kubectl get pods